wdawson/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 You should be able to log in, see a welcome message, as well as a logout button.

-{% img blog/microservices-spring-secure/angular-welcome.png alt:"Angular Welcome" width:"800" %}
+{% img blog/microservices-spring-secure/angular-welcome.png alt:"Angular Welcome" width:"800" %}{: .center-image }

 ## Learn More